awsdocs/aws-lambda-developer-guide/doc_source/monitoring-insights.md

 ## Pricing<a name="monitoring-insights-pricing"></a>

 When you enable Lambda Insights for your Lambda function, Lambda Insights reports 8 metrics per function and every function invocation sends about 1KB of log data to CloudWatch\.
 You only pay for the metrics and logs reported for your function by Lambda Insights\.
-There are no minimum fees or mandatory service usage polices\.
+There are no minimum fees or mandatory service usage policies\.
 You do not pay for Lambda Insights if the function is not invoked\.
 For a pricing example, see [Amazon CloudWatch pricing](http://aws.amazon.com/cloudwatch/pricing/)\.

 ## Supported runtimes<a name="monitoring-insights-runtimes"></a>